TharunKommaddi/OracleApex/Oracle Apex PL SQL Codes.md

-# ORACLE TEXT MULTIPLE TABLES AND MULTIPLE INDEXES FROM MULTIPLE TABLES USING MATERIALIZED VIEW
+/* ORACLE TEXT MULTIPLE TABLES AND MULTIPLE INDEXES FROM MULTIPLE TABLES USING MATERIALIZED VIEW*/